cloudprohim/aws-to-oci-migration-lab/README.md

 # 🚀 AWS S3 Terraform Module Lab

+---

-## Project Story
+## 🧠 Project Story

-This project started as a multi-cloud infrastructure lab designed to compare AWS S3 with Oracle Cloud Infrastructure Object Storage.
+This project started as a multi-cloud infrastructure lab designed to compare AWS S3 with Oracle Cloud Infrastructure (OCI) Object Storage.

 During the build, OCI account access became a blocker, so the project was pivoted into a clean AWS-first Terraform deployment while preserving the OCI module as a future extension.

-The final version demonstrates a real Infrastructure-as-Code workflow using Terraform to provision an AWS S3 bucket with a modular project structure, reusable variables, tagging, outputs, validation, deployment proof, and GitHub documentation.
+The final version demonstrates a real Infrastructure-as-Code (IaC) workflow using Terraform to provision an AWS S3 bucket with a modular project structure, reusable variables, tagging, outputs, validation, deployment proof, and GitHub documentation.

 ---

-## Why This Project Matters
+## 🎯 Why This Project Matters

 Cloud engineers are expected to do more than click through the console.

 This project demonstrates how infrastructure can be:

-- defined as code
+* defined as code
-- validated before deployment
+* validated before deployment
-- deployed consistently
+* deployed consistently
-- documented with proof
+* documented with proof
-- structured for future expansion
+* structured for future expansion

 The goal was not only to create an S3 bucket, but to build the project in a way that reflects real cloud engineering practices.

 ---

+## 💼 Practical Impact

+This project demonstrates the ability to:

+* Build production-style infrastructure using Terraform modules
+* Maintain clean separation between configuration and reusable components
+* Validate infrastructure before deployment to prevent issues
+* Ensure infrastructure consistency using Terraform state and drift detection
+* Follow secure Git practices by excluding sensitive files

+These are core skills required for Cloud Support Engineer and Junior Cloud Engineer roles in real-world environments.

+---

+## 🧰 Tech Stack

+* AWS (S3)
+* Terraform
+* Git & GitHub
+* VS Code
+* PowerShell / CLI

+---

-## Architecture & Deployment Flow
+## 🏗️ Architecture & Deployment Flow

 ```mermaid
 flowchart TD
     A[Developer / VS Code] --> B[Terraform CLI]
     B --> C[Root Terraform Configuration]

     C --> D[Provider: AWS]